eclipse-iofog/iofog.org/content/docs/2.0.0/platform-deployment/introduction.md

 # Introduction

 Edge Compute Networks ('ECNs') are complicated things.
-They are composed of a Control Plane and Agents.
+At a high level, they are composed of a Control Plane and a set of Agents.

 Setting up and managing an ECN out of an arbitrary set of remote hosts can seem like a daunting task.
 That's why we are going to use `iofogctl`. `iofogctl` is a CLI that simplifies the orchestration of ECNs as well as the deployment of microservices on those ECNs.
 In this guide, we will step through the process of creating a real, distributed ECN across a set of remote hosts.

-In this section, we go through a two deployment options of ioFog ECN.
+In this section, we will go through two deployment options of an ioFog ECN.
 The first option is a remote deployment on a standalone host.
-This deployment requires us to setup the network and prepare the Controller and Agent hosts for ssh access.
+This deployment requires us to setup the network and prepare the Controller and Agent hosts for SSH access.
 The second option is a deployment onto a Kubernetes cluster.
-In this case, we also need to setup the network, but we only need to prepare the Agent hosts for ssh access.
+In this case, we also need to setup the network, but we only need to prepare the Agent hosts for SSH access.

 <aside class="notifications tip">
   <h3><img src="/images/icos/ico-tip.svg" alt="">Where to go from here?</h3>